-SRM 10-01: Death's Daily Business is a Shadowrun Missions living campaign adventure.
-Full information on the Shadowrun Missions living campaign is available at http://www.shadowruntabletop.com/Missions and includes a guide to creating Missions characters and a regularly updated FAQ.
+SRM 10-03: When the Bough Breaks is a Shadowrun Missions living campaign adventure.
+Full information on the Shadowrun Missions living campaign is available at shadowruntabletop. com/Missions and includes a guide to creating Missions characters and a regularly updated FAQ.
 All maps, player handouts, and other playing aids are found at the end of this document.